UK economy gets World Cup lift in face of Brexit uncertainty

-LONDON (AP) — A spike in consumer spending driven by warm weather and England’s surprise advance to the semifinals of the soccer World Cup helped the British economy post its best growth in nearly two years during the third quarter, official figures showed Friday.
+LONDON (AP) — A spike in consumer spending driven by warm weather and England’s surprise run to the semifinals of the soccer World Cup helped the British economy post its best growth in nearly two years during the third quarter, official figures showed Friday.

 However, the 0.6 percent quarterly rate may not be sustainable.
-It was mostly reliant on a sharp pick-up in consumption, particularly of food and drink, during July, when temperatures regularly surpassed 30 degrees Celsius (86 degrees Fahrenheit) and Harry Kane led his England team to the final four in Russia.
+It was mostly reliant on a sharp pick-up in consumption, particularly of food and drink, during July, when temperatures regularly surpassed 30 degrees Celsius (86 degrees Fahrenheit) — a rarity for the country — and Harry Kane almost led his England team to World Cup glory.

-The economy then stagnated during August and September, suggesting it remains hobbled by concerns surrounding the Brexit process.
+The economy then stagnated during August and September, suggesting it remains hobbled by concerns surrounding the Brexit process, with businesses in particular reluctant to invest.

-The third-quarter performance recorded by the Office for National Statistics was the highest since the fourth quarter of 2016, just after the country voted to leave the European Union.
-It also means that Britain’s growth outpaced the 0.2 percent quarterly tick recorded by the 19-country eurozone during the same period.
+The third-quarter performance was the highest since the fourth quarter of 2016, just after the country voted to leave the European Union.
+It also means that Britain’s growth outpaced the 0.2 percent tick recorded by the 19-country eurozone during the same period.

 Most Read Business Stories